 Cicloplast is a non-profit society, committed to the Environment, in promoting the recycling of plastics at the end of their useful life, in any of its applications: packaging, agriculture, automobile, construction, etc. It integrates all companies in the plastics sector, both manufacturers of raw materials and transformers, assuming, on their behalf, compliance with their obligations with respect to environmental regulations that affect them in terms of waste management.

 The Packaging Federation is the ‘over-arching’ trade association for the UK Packaging Manufacturing Industry.
-It is a unique representative body for companies and organisations in the UK packaging manufacturing sector and associated activities.
+It is a unique representative body for companies and organizations in the UK packaging manufacturing sector and associated activities.

 Founded in 2008, the BPF Energy regards the Climate change agreement, which is a voluntary agreement containing targets to increase energy efficiency and reduce carbon dioxide (CO2) emissions.
 They form part of a package of UK government measures to respond to the challenges of climate change while helping the industry remain internationally competitive.